Botulism is a rare but serious condition caused by toxins from bacteria called Clostridium botulinum.

 Because it affects muscle control throughout your body, botulinum toxin can cause many complications.
 The most immediate danger is that you won't be able to breathe, which is the most common cause of death in botulism.
 Other complications, which may require rehabilitation, may include:

 You may first see your primary care doctor.
 However, you'll likely be sent to the hospital for immediate treatment.
 At the hospital, you'll probably also see a doctor who specializes in neurology (neurologist) or infectious diseases.

 What you can do

 For botulism, some basic questions to ask your doctor include:

 Don't hesitate to ask your doctor any other appropriate questions.

 Tests and diagnosis

-In cases of possible infant botulism, the doctor may ask if the child has eaten honey recently and has had problems such as constipation and sluggishness.
+In cases of possible infant botulism, the doctor may ask if the child has eaten honey recently and has had constipation or sluggishness.

-Analysis of stool or vomit for evidence of the toxin may help confirm an infant or food-borne botulism diagnosis, but because these tests may take days, your doctor's clinical examination is the primary means of diagnosis.
+Analysis of blood, stool or vomit for evidence of the toxin may help confirm an infant or foodborne botulism diagnosis, but because these tests may take days, your doctor's clinical examination is the primary means of diagnosis.

 Treatments and drugs